Hard2bit

 Key points

-CSPM is more preventive than detective.
-It does not monitor network traffic (that is the job of firewalls, SIEM).
-CSPM monitors how resources are configured.
-An unencrypted S3 bucket is a risk, even without active attack.
+CSPM is a preventive control rather than a detective one.
+It does not watch live network traffic — that is the job of firewalls and SIEM — but how resources are configured.
+An unencrypted bucket or an overly open security group is a risk even without an active attack.

 Common mistakes